-Your lump sum will be sent to the bank or building society account you put on your Personal Details Form.
+If you choose to have a lump sum, it will be sent to the bank or building society account you put on your Personal Details Form.
 The pension payroll provider will pay your lump sum as quickly as possible, although no particular date can be promised.
 It will normally be paid within a few days of your retiring, if the pension payroll provider has received the information in good time.
 You should complete and return your Personal Details Form and any other information promptly.